-The present term of Class II Directors expires at the 2016 Annual Meeting of Shareholders.
-Upon the recommendation of the Corporate Governance and Nominating Committee, the Board has nominated for election three Directors from Class II which are Steven M. Klein, Amy B. Mansue, and Walter G. Reinhard, Esq., each to a three-year term.
-Kim Hanemann, named to the Board on January 26, 2016 as a Class I Director, will be standing for election for a two-year term, consistent with the remaining term of the other Class I Director.
+The present terms of Class III Directors expires at the 2017 Annual Meeting of Shareholders.
+Upon the recommendation of the Corporate Governance and Nominating Committee, the Board has nominated for election three Directors.
+Two directors are from Class III which are James F. Cosgrove Jr. P.E., and Jeffries Shein.
+John R. Middleton, M.D., formerly a Class III Director will be standing for election as a Class I Director for a one-year term, consistent with the remaining term of the other Class I Directors.
 The Director nominees for election named below are willing to be duly elected and to serve.
 Directors shall be elected by a plurality of the votes cast at the Annual Meeting.
 If at the time of the election any of the nominees listed should be unable to serve, it is the intention of the persons designated as proxies to vote, in their discretion, for other nominees, unless the number of Directors is reduced.
-There were no nominee recommendations from shareholders, or from any group of shareholders, submitted in accordance with regulations of the SEC.
+There were no nominee recommendations from shareholders or from any group of shareholders submitted in accordance with regulations of the Securities and Exchange Commission.

-We set forth information with respect to the business experience, qualifications and affiliations of our Director nominees below:
+We set forth information with respect to the business experience, qualifications and affiliations of our director nominees below:

-Class I - (Term expires in 2018)
+Class I - (Term expires in 2017)